 Developing technologies like augmented reality for maintenance and repair (ARMAR) could have a role in enabling a faster, more efficient construction and maintenance of DERs.
 Advanced controls will be developed that can co-optimize site loads, solar PV, batteries and EV charging.
 The aggregation of DERs for market participation will become widespread, increasing business revenue.

 Five years into the future, there will likely be a wide roll-out of 5G technology that will allow for greater connectivity among DERs and devices, particularly small IoT sensors.

-To achieve full decarbonization and future-proof your organization’s energy portfolio, your energy projects need to align with a carbon reduction strategy that is both financially and environmentally sustainable.
+To achieve full decarbonisation and futureproof your organisation’s energy portfolio, your energy projects need to align with a carbon reduction strategy that is both financially and environmentally sustainable.

 Centrica Business Solutions is working to meet this challenge.
 We continuously investigate, evaluate and invest in developing technologies, combining them with our Energy Pathway methodology.
 Our research is focused on coordinating technology with customer projects over the long-term and developing scalable solutions to meet common commercial challenges.

-Discover how Centrica Business Solutions’ Energy Pathway can help you optimize your energy strategy for a low carbon future.
+Discover how Centrica Business Solutions’ Energy Pathway can help you optimise your energy strategy for a low carbon future.